Procedure for the submission of Theses for Examination (PHD, PhDFA, MPhil, LLM (Research)

 Theses so deposited will be made available by the University to external repositories and search tools including the digital collection of the National Library of Wales and the British Library’s UK database of theses.

-The candidate will be expected to sign a declaration that the electronic copy as deposited in the electronic repository is identical in content to that deposited in the Library, and that the candidate has obtained the appropriate copyright permission for the inclusion of any third party content within the thesis so that the work can legally be made available in an open access repository.
+The candidate will be expected to sign a declaration that they have obtained the appropriate copyright permission for the inclusion of any third-party content within the thesis so that the work can legally be made available in an open access repository.

 Material accepted for the institutional repository should conform to guidelines issued from time to time by Information Services.